Trafficked woman hopes sharing her story will help girls back home in Akwesasne | CBC News

 About 50 per cent of the victims of human trafficking in Canada are Indigenous women, even though they represent less than five per cent of the total population, according to a report released in 2020 by Public Safety Canada.

-Indigenous victims often don't go to the police and the authorities are not always properly trained to understand the realities of Indigenous women who are victims of exploitation, Froutan adds.
+Indigenous victims often don't go to the police and the authorities are not always properly trained to understand the realities of Indigenous women who are being exploited, Froutan adds.

-"It's not uncommon for traffickers to set up shop outside of group homes to target the more fragile youth who are transiting out of the child welfare system," she says.
+"It's not uncommon for traffickers to set up shop outside of group homes to target the more fragile youth who are transiting out of the child welfare system," she said.

 Over-incarceration of Indigenous people and a general lack of resources make Indigenous women more vulnerable to human trafficking, she adds.